netzbrrr/dca_monitor/README.md

 📂 Output Files
 File	Purpose
+/logs Stores the change_log
+change_log.txt	Append-only log of monitoring results /output Stores all output files (below) dca_temp.html html code extracted from dca website

-/var/local/dca_monitor/	All persistent data stored here latest.pdf	Most recently downloaded report pdf_hash.txt	Stores last known hash & timestamp change_log.txt	Append-only log of monitoring results last_check.txt	(Reserved, optional for future use)
+latest.pdf	Most recently downloaded report pdf_hash.txt	Stores last known hash & timestamp

 🛡️ Error Handling
+Separate exitcodes and NTFY notifications:
+- If no text matching the year you are searching for is found
+- If a match is found but there is no PDF file linked
+- If the download of the PDF file failes
+- If there is no previous hash indicating this is the first time the script is running
+- If the PDF is hashed but no change was detected
-If no valid PDF link is found, a message is logged and sent.
+- If the PDF is hased and a change is detected.

-If the PDF fails to download, it notifies and exits.

-Uses sha256sum for change detection.

 📦 Dependencies
 Make sure these are available:

 -curl
 -awk or gawk
+-printf
 -sha256sum
 -ntfy.sh (no install needed — it's just a POST request to a public service)